Thompson Capper: Second Boer War

-Staff career
+Interwar years

-After his return, Capper was initially selected as a deputy assistant adjutant general on the staff of the 1st Army Corps at Aldershot, but, as an experienced staff officer, he was shortly thereafter given a post as a professor at the Staff College from December 1902 to September 1904.
+After his return, Capper, having "proved himself an effective staff officer and had gained considerable experience of independent battlefield command", was initially selected as a deputy assistant adjutant general (DAAG) on the staff of the 1st Army Corps at Aldershot, but, as an experienced staff officer, he was shortly thereafter given a post as a professor at the Staff College from December 1902 to September 1904.
+His arrival there "coincided with the appointment of Sir Henry Rawlinson as Commandant", both men having "served together in both Sudan and South Africa".
+Among Capper's fellow instructors there included Hubert Gough, Richard Haking (a fellow student from many years earlier), Launcelot Kiggell, John Du Cane, George Barrow and George Aston of the Royal Marines.
 He was then made a DAAG there in February 1904 and was promoted to brevet colonel on 11 December 1904.
-He was then transferred to the Staff College, Quetta in India as the college's commandant (and which saw him promoted to substantive colonel).
+He was then transferred to the Staff College, Quetta, in India as the new college's first commandant (and which saw him promoted to substantive colonel).
 It has been suggested that this move was initiated by jealous colleagues at the college due to his ability as a teacher and tactician.
-He retained this position until 1911, teaching the lessons of the Russo-Japanese War and emphasising the importance of "attacking dash" as the best means of overcoming entrenched positions.
+He retained this position until 1911, teaching the lessons of the recent Russo-Japanese War and emphasising the importance of "attacking dash" as the best means of overcoming entrenched positions.
 He came into contact with numerous important figures of the First World War through this work, including Douglas Haig, with whom he did not get on, and Hubert Gough, who admired his "spirit of self-sacrifice and duty, instead of the idea of playing for safety and seeking only to avoid getting into trouble".
 He also amassed a prodigious collection of military literature during his research and teaching.

 In July 1906 he was promoted to temporary brigadier general and in 1908 he married Winifride Mary, with whom he would have one son.

-In 1910 his work at the staff college was recognised with appointment as a Companion of the Order of the Bath (CB) in the King's Birthday Honours.
-In February 1911, after a brief period of half-pay, and reverting to his permanent rank of colonel, Capper was transferred from India to Ireland, where he was promoted once again to temporary brigadier general and succeeded Major General Charles Monro in command of the 13th Infantry Brigade, part of the 5th Division.
-He relinquished command of the brigade in February 1914 and briefly returned to Ireland, in the aftermath of the Curragh incident, to support his friend Hubert Gough.
-In February 1914, Capper was briefly made the inspector of infantry but in the emergency of the summer of 1914 he was promoted to substantive major general and posted to the 7th Division as its first general officer commanding (GOC), which was sent to the Western Front soon after the outbreak of the First World War in August 1914.
+In 1910 his work at the college was recognised with appointment as a Companion of the Order of the Bath (CB) in the King's Birthday Honours.
+In February 1911, after a brief period of half-pay, and reverting to his permanent rank of colonel, Capper was transferred from India to Ireland, where he was promoted once again to temporary brigadier general and succeeded Major General Charles Monro as general officer commanding (GOC) of the 13th Infantry Brigade, part of the 5th Division.
+He "proved immensely successful as a trainer of troops, setting a standard to which others sought to aspire".
+He relinquished command of the brigade in February 1914 to Colonel Gerald Cuthbert and briefly returned to Ireland, in the aftermath of the Curragh incident, to support his friend, Brigadier General Hubert Gough, now GOC of the 3rd Cavalry Brigade.
+On 1 February 1914 Capper relinquished command of the brigade and was made the inspector of infantry.
+On 12 May he was promoted to major general.